St. Petersburg International Economic Forum: History

-Between 2008 and 2011, the Forum was held with the participation of Dmitry Medvedev in his capacity as President of Russia.
+Between 2008 and 2011, the forum was held with the participation of Dmitry Medvedev in his capacity as President of Russia.
 At that time, Vladimir Putin served as Prime Minister.
-During one government meeting, Prime Minister Putin expressed disappointment at his colleagues who took part in the Forum.
+During one government meeting, Prime Minister Putin expressed disappointment at his colleagues who took part in the forum.

 According to media reports, after the 2008 Forum, during a government Presidium meeting, First Deputy Prime Minister of the Russian Federation Igor Shuvalov, whose address at SPIEF had resonated greatly with investors, received a verbal admonishment from Vladimir Putin.

 At the same time, Vladimir Putin's comment came following a statement by Minister of Agriculture Alexey Gordeyev, and was not addressed directly to one particular person.

 In April 2009, Alexander Stuglev was appointed Director of the SPIEF Foundation, replacing Anton Troyanov.
-Alexander Stuglev's post also means he is automatically included in the Organizing Committee.
-In the same year, St. Petersburg Governor Valentina Matviyenko signed a resolution "On conducting the annual St. Petersburg International Economic Forum", which specified the main points of cooperation between the city, the Forum Organizing Committee, and the SPIEF Foundation, and established the Coordination Committee.
+Alexander Stuglev's post also means he is automatically included in the organizing committee.
+In the same year, St. Petersburg Governor Valentina Matviyenko signed a resolution "On conducting the annual St. Petersburg International Economic Forum", which specified the main points of cooperation between the city, the forum's organizing committee, and the SPIEF Foundation, and established the Coordination Committee.

-In May 2012, the post of Chair of the SPIEF Organizing Committee went to the new Minister of Economic Development of the Russian Federation, Andrey Belousov.
+In May 2012, the post of Chair of the SPIEF organizing committee went to the new Minister of Economic Development of the Russian Federation, Andrey Belousov.
 In 2012, SPIEF was held on June 21–23.
 The structure of the programme was built on four pillars: "Securing the Future", "Realizing Russia's Potential", "Responding to Impact Technologies", and "Conversations to Make a Difference".
-As in previous years, the Forum was attended by the President of Russia.
-After a four-year hiatus, SPIEF once again welcomed Vladimir Putin, who was elected President the same year.
+As in previous years, the forum was attended by the president of Russia.
+After a four-year hiatus, SPIEF once again welcomed Vladimir Putin, who was elected president the same year.

 The plenary session was also attended by President of Finland Sauli Niinistö.
 President of Pakistan Asif Ali Zardari was also expected to attend, but cancelled his trip just one day earlier (on June 20) due to domestic problems when the Supreme Court of Pakistan ruled that the Prime Minister was occupying his post illegally.